alb2014/accelerator-albania/README.md

 Pushing to Heroku
 -----------------

-heroku git:remote -a infinite-brushlands-4936
+heroku git:remote -a heroku-app

 git push heroku master

-The site will be deployed [here.](http://infinite-brushlands-4936.herokuapp.com)
+The site will be deployed [here.](http://heroku-app.herokuapp.com)

 Creating an Admin User
 ----------------------